Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 For some functions like avg, a missing value amongst several valid values is usually not a big deal, but the likeliness of it becoming a big deal increases with the amount of nulls, especially with sums.
-So for runtime point consolidation graphite needs something similar to the xFilesFactor setting it uses for rollups.
+So for runtime point consolidation Graphite needs something similar to the xFilesFactor setting it uses for rollups.